A Field Guide to a place in a gallery space

 We all like to congregate… at boundary conditions.
 Where land meets water.
 Where earth meets air.
 Where body meets mind.
 Where time meets space.
 We like to be on one side, and look at the other.

 – Hitchhiker’s Guide To The Galaxy, Douglas Adams

-Further on, the geographical position of Cyprus is since centuries crucial in maintaining peace but also war and therefore was occupied already many times during history.
-Still the British maintain control on strategic areas on the island, which are leftovers from the Commonwealth.
+Further on, the geographical position of Cyprus is for centuries crucial in maintaining peace but also war and therefore was occupied already many times during history.
+Still the British maintain control of strategic areas on the island, which are leftovers from the Commonwealth.

 Another important factor for me was the water scarcity on the island and how for centuries people developed strategies to deal with the shortage.
-Ancient qanats and their network along the island fascinated me and I tried to bring them in relationship to settlements but as well data centers.
+Ancient qanats and their network along the island fascinated me and I tried to bring them in relation to settlements but as well as data centers.